threefoldtech/zos/specs/network/Public_Provisioning_for_ExitNRs.md

 #### A Network resource allocation.
 We define Network Resource as a routable IPv6 `/64` Prefix, so for every time a TNoDB needs to update the Tenant Network, to add a Network Resource to it, we need to get an allocation from the Farm Allocation.

 Basically it's just a list of allocations in that prefix, that are in use.
-Any free will do, as we do routing in the exit nodes with a `/64` granularity.
+Any free Prefix will do, as we do routing in the exit nodes with a `/64` granularity.

 The TNoDB then creates/updates the Tenant Network object with that new Network Resource.

 #### The Nodes responsible for ExitPoints

-A Node responsible for ExitPoints will know so because of how it's registered in the Global Registry.
+A Node responsible for ExitPoints as wel as a Public endpoint will know so because of how it's registered in the Global Registry.
 That is :
   - it is defined as an exit node
   - the registry hands out an Object that describes it's public connectivity. i.e. :
     - the public IPv4 address(es) it can use